Penn Badgley: 2010s

 Badgley had a recurring role in NBC's 2015 miniseries The Slap, based upon the Australian series of the same name, and had a minor role in the 2016 film Adam Green's Aladdin.
-Badgley won acclaim for his role in the independent film The Paper Store (2016), opposite Stef Dawson and Richard Kind, receiving Best Actor at Oxford International Film Festival and a Special Jury Mention at Manchester International Film Festival.
+Badgley won acclaim for his role in the independent film The Paper Store (2016), opposite Stef Dawson and Richard Kind, receiving Best Actor at Oxford International Film Festival and a Special Jury Mention at Manchester Film Festival.

-Badgley stars as Joe Goldberg in the Netflix series You, formerly Lifetime's television adaptation of the book of the same name since September 2018.
+Badgley starred as Joe Goldberg in the Netflix series You, formerly Lifetime's television adaptation of the book of the same name from September 2018 to April 2025.
 His performance was lauded by critics, with IGN calling it his best performance and writing that Badgley was "doing some of his best, most unhinged work in the series.
-His charming nature and playful face are the perfect, twisted mask for the “Nice Guy With Control Issues” lurking underneath".
-Samantha Highfill from Entertainment Weekly included his performance in her predicted list of contenders for the 71st Primetime Emmy Awards.
+His charming nature and playful face are the perfect, twisted mask for the "Nice Guy With Control Issues" lurking underneath".
 Badgley received a Saturn Award nomination for his performance.

+2020s

 In October 2019, Badgley was cast in the independent film Here Today opposite Billy Crystal and Tiffany Haddish, which was released in May 2021 to mixed reviews from critics.
-In 2023 Badgley stated he requested his character on "You" to have fewer sex scenes out of respect for his real life marriage.
+In June 2024, he starred with Brandy and Monica in the music video for Ariana Grande's "The Boy Is Mine".